FF:DU4005 Czech art in Outline - Course Information

-- The course of lectures surveys development of what can be called Czech art in the European context which means that definition of what is and is not Czech art shall be made first.
-The course focuses on few significant works and authors which represent the respective periods rather than provides an extensive list of them.
-Related issues of context, history, patronage and others will be discussed as well.
-Starting in the Middle Ages, the lectures will lead us through history until quite recently.
-Art historic vocabulary connected with the topics discussed will be provided at the course web page.
+- The lectures survey the development of Czech art in the European context, which means that definition of what is or is not Czech art will be attempted at first.
+The course focuses on a selection of works and authors on which the features of respective periods will be shown rather than provides an extensive list of art works, names of artists and dates.
+Related issues of context, history, patronage, authorship and others will be discussed as well.
+Starting in the Middle Ages, the lectures will lead students through history of art until the post-war period.
+Vocabulary from the field of art history connected with the topics discussed is provided at the course web page.

 - Assessment methods (in Czech)